swiss-ai/posttraining/README.md

 > [!IMPORTANT]
 > **Checkpointing**:
 > Checkpointing only works if `resuming.resume` is set to True in the config.

+Final dataset mixture for SFT can be found [here](https://huggingface.co/datasets/swiss-ai/apertus-sft-mixture).

 ### Customizing Training Runs